 Rehearse Your Future

 Creative imagination, or creative visualization, is an extremely effective tool for training the mind.
 The power of imagination is nothing new to us.
 In Western culture, the most influential author on this subject was James Allen.
-His best-known work, As a Man Thinketh (1903), has inspired generations of positive, self-help books using visualization techniques.
+His best-known work, As a Man Thinketh (1903), inspired generations of positive self-help books, many using visualization techniques.
 Other notable pioneers in this area include Prentice Mulford, Graham Wallas, A. K. Mozumdar, Ernest Holmes, and William W. Atkinson, to mention but a few.

 God has bestowed upon man the faculty of creative imagination by which man may become conscious of anything he chooses …Whatever he recognizes and accepts becomes a reality to him.